sipian/Concurrent-MST/final submission/Boruvka MST /ReadMe.txt

  make input=testcases/geeks_for_geeks_prim_MST_example.txt

 where in input you specify the input file path where the graph representation is given.
-Graph should be undirected and connected.
+Graph should be UNDIRECTED and CONNECTED.

 Graph Representation in the file